top of page

 Group support at the WFWP Aust.
 Pasifika Micro-credit workshop, PNG.

-Participants are organised into small groups led by a supervisor who assisted them in filling in their business plans during the Business Planning sessions.
+Participants form small groups, each guided by a supervisor who supports them in developing and completing their business plans during the Business Planning sessions.

-Some of the businesses ideas: raise livestock such as chickens, pigs and fish farming for sale in the local markets, sewing garments for sale, expanding and developing coffee fields, setting up trade stores and wholesale businesses.
+Some of the businesses ideas include: raising livestock such as chickens, pigs and fish farming, sewing garments, expanding and developing coffee fields, setting up trade stores, canteens and wholesale businesses, selling petrol, shell money etc.

-After attending the three day Financial Literacy workshop, women are presented with certificates at a Graduation Ceremony.
+After attending the three to four day financial literacy training workshop, women and their supporting family members are presented with certificates during the Graduation Ceremony.

 bottom of page